jeteve/mcp-atlassian/CONTRIBUTING.md

 7. Submit a pull request to the main branch

-## Testing against confluence with docker compose from inside a devcontainer (VSCode)
+## Testing against docker compose confluence inside a Devcontainer

-You will need `docker compose`.

 1. Bring docker compose up.
 This contains a running instance of confluence: